HENNESSY X NICK GRAY

 At the moment I’m using all Sony gear, but I’m very tempted to go back to Canon with the release of one of their new flagship models and I kind of miss how Canon process their colours.

-7. What kit for starting out?
+What kit do you recommend for starting out?

 Anything you can afford.